kirblol/IMoE/README.md

 - TCN:
 - Linear Attention:
 - SSM:
+- C: Confidence.
+- Alpha: Scaling factor for confidence.
+- I_recent: Number of consecutive interruptions by the expert.
+- T_since: Turns since the expert last interrupted.
+- Beta: Scaling constant for penalties.
+- Shr: The amount to shift the epsilon by.
 - n_C: Number of categories.
 - n_T: Number of turns during expert cross-talk.
 - t_C: Threshold value for selecting experts.